-At NYU Langone’s Concussion Center, our experts diagnose concussion in both children and adults, determining the best course of treatment for each person.
+At the Concussion Center, our experts diagnose concussion in children, who receive treatment through Hassenfeld Children’s Hospital at NYU Langone,and adults, determining the best course of treatment for each person.

 Most concussions do not result in loss of consciousness, and many people with a concussion recover within a few days to several weeks.
-Signs and symptoms of a serious traumatic brain injury that requires emergency attention may include:
+Signs and symptoms of a concussion may include the following:

 A person with a more severe head injury may have these same signs and symptoms, in addition to the following: